enter-dragon/depthcharge-guide/Preparing-the-boot-medium.md

 **EITHER** of the following will work:
 * An SD-card.
 * A USB-drive.
-* Any other kind of storage medium that your Chromebook is be able to read.
+* Any other kind of storage medium that your Chromebook/box is be able to read.

 <br></br>